upymake/urequest/README.md

 # uRequest

-> Provides user-friendly interface for HTTP client with OOP support.
+> Provides user-friendly HTTP client with object oriented support.
 >
 > Basically it is a wrapper over **requests** python library.